yinggu/DASTProxy/README.md

    /rest/v1/proxy  - Start listening on proxy port and return the proxy details - POST method - This needs data to be sent.
 Please find the details in the document.

-   /rest/v1/selenium/datascan  - Setup or submit scan - This is created for Breeze integration.
+   /rest/v1/selenium/datascan  - Setup or submit scan - This is created for Selenium/Automation integration.
 We can modify or create a new one if needed.

    /rest/v1/proxy/cancel – Cancel scan cancels the scan recording and frees the proxy port